faucetsdn/daq/subset/security/readme.md

  4. The cipher suite is valid:(only for TLS < 1.3)
     - If RSA public key format - No cipher check is required
     - If EC pubic key format - Check if cipher suites ECDH and ECSA are present
+5. The certificat is signed by a CA.  This can be a local CA from the manufacturer and does not require an official CA signature.

 ### Testing procedure for client testing
 A 5 minute maximum scan period is utilized to analyze outbound traffic from the device.
 A thirty second wait period between scans is utilized to allow for early completion of the test and not require the full 5 minutes if possible.
 The results expec the following criteria to pass for TLS 1.2 and 1.3 success.